Identifying JBW$^*$-algebras through their spheres of positive elements: Spheres around sets of positive elements and a metric characterization of projections

-Another interesting property required for latter purposes reads as follows: The statement in \Eqref{eq FR Peirce 2 plus orthogonal} is actually a consequence of \cite[Lemma 1.6]{FriedmanRusso1985}, where a more general conclusion is established.
+Another interesting property required for later purposes reads as follows: The statement in \Eqref{eq FR Peirce 2 plus orthogonal} is actually a consequence of \cite[Lemma 1.6]{FriedmanRusso1985}, where a more general conclusion is established.

 The set $\CP({\mathfrak{A}})\backslash\{0\},$ of all non-zero projections in a JB$^*$-algebra $\mathfrak{A}${,} is a particular subset of the positive unit sphere of $\mathfrak{A}$.
 It is natural to ask whether we can determine the elements in $\CP({\mathfrak{A}})\backslash\{0\}$ as those $a\in \RS_{\mathfrak{A}^+}$ satisfying a metric property.
-In case that $A$ is as C$^*$-algebra and $a\in \RS_{{A}^+}$ it is known that $a$ is a projection in $A$ if $\spheA(\spheA(a)) = \{a\}$ \cite[Proposition 2.2]{peralta2018characterizing}.
+In the case that $A$ is a C$^*$-algebra and $a\in \RS_{{A}^+}$ it is known that $a$ is a projection in $A$ if $\spheA(\spheA(a)) = \{a\}$ \cite[Proposition 2.2]{peralta2018characterizing}.
 Recall that for each subset $\mathscr{S}\subseteq \RS_{\mathfrak{A}^+}$, the set $\sphe(\mathscr{S})$ is a subset of $\RS_{\mathfrak{A}^+}$ defined in {purely} geometric terms (see page \pageref{def positive sphere around a set}).
-In case that $A$ is a $B(H)$ space or an atomic von Neumann algebra, Theorem 2.3 in \cite{peralta2018characterizing} assures that A more recent contribution proves that the same geometric property characterizes non-zero projections in any AW$^*$-algebra $A$ (see \cite[Lemma 4.1]{LeungNgWongTAMS}).
+If $A$ is a $B(H)$ space or an atomic von Neumann algebra, Theorem 2.3 in \cite{peralta2018characterizing} assures that A more recent contribution proves that the same geometric property characterizes non-zero projections in any AW$^*$-algebra $A$ (see \cite[Lemma 4.1]{LeungNgWongTAMS}).
 The main goal of this section is to extend the mentioned characterization to the case of non-zero projections in a JBW$^*$-algebra.